 2. Appreciate: Focus on the why and not the what, and the common needs

-3. Flex: Agree on how to accomodate different approaches
+3. Flex: Agree on how to accommodate different approaches

 4. Leverage: Maximize the strengths of each generation